 Undefeated: Jim Thorpe and the Carlisle Indian School Football Team by Steve Sheinkin

-You don’t have to be a football fan to be mesmerized by this incredible underdog story of grit with the history of football as a backdrop.
-Why must you read this?
-First, because you don’t really know the history of football until you’ve read the history of Carlisle Indian School and Jim Thorpe.
+You don’t have to be a football fan to be mesmerized by this incredible underdog story of grit with the history of football, the Carlisle Indian School, and Jim Thorpe.
 Did you know that a whole team played on the field all at once?
 Or that a president had to intervene because there were so many deaths from head injuries with no helmets?
-Second, because Jim Thorpe was clearly one of the greatest athletes in the world of all time, and his life wasn’t what you would ever have expected.
-Third, because you won’t look at the history of the American Indians the same once you learn more about this little publicized history of the often abusive white-run boarding schools.
+Second, Jim Thorpe was clearly one of the greatest athletes in the world of all time, and his life wasn’t what you would ever have expected.
+Third, you won’t look at the history of the American Indians the same once you learn more about this little-publicized history of the often abusive white-run boarding schools.
 Even though this history wasn’t the point of the book, it’s in the background and it’s disturbing.
-And fourth, because Steve Sheinkin is one of the best writers you’ll read.
+Steve Sheinkin is one of the best writers you’ll read.
 The way he put together this book, which facts and how he told the story, is masterful.
-A must read!

 The Story of…All-Star Athlete Jim Thorpe by Joseph Bruchac, illustrated by S.D.
 Nelson